top of page

 Trip Considerations

-PACE: Moderate.
+PACE: Moderate to intense.
 It’s important to be out early since birding is usually best in the morning.
-Most breakfasts will be at about 5:30am, with at least three earlier breakfasts when visiting more distant birding spots.
+Most breakfasts will be at about 5:30am.
 On about five days of the trip there will be some downtime after lunch to relax.
 On a few days, we will likely stay out after dark to spotlight for birds and mammals; some participants choose to skip the occasional afternoon outing and just relax around the lodge.
-The driving is not too bad on this trip, with the longest being about five hours on day 3, broken up with birding stops.
-There are long boat rides of at least five hours (depending on water levels) on day 9 and day 13, which are done in a reasonably comfortable, covered motorized canoe.
+The driving is not too bad on this trip, with the longest being about five hours on day 6, broken up with birding stops.
+There are long boat rides of at least five hours (depending on water levels) on day 12 and day 16, which are done in a reasonably comfortable, covered motorized canoe.
 No previous South American birding experience is required or expected, and the guide will try to find you common birds as well as rarities and regional endemics.
 This is a bird-focused tour, though there will be opportunities to observe other types of wildlife such as several species of monkeys and caimans in the Manu lowlands.

-PHYSICAL DIFFICULTY: Generally moderate.
-Most of the birding is done from flat roads and trails, and you can expect to walk 2-3 miles (3.2-4.8 km) per day on average.
-There is one moderately steep hike on day 15 that can be difficult for some people due to the high altitude; some participants choose to skip this and remain with the vehicle.
+PHYSICAL DIFFICULTY: Generally moderate, with one tougher hike.
+Most of the birding is done from flat roads and trails, and you can expect to walk around 3 miles (4.8 km) per day on average.
+The tough hike is on day 3, which can be especially difficult for some people due to the high altitude; some participants choose to skip this and remain with the vehicle.
 On at least two other days of the trip, there may be some trail birding on some forest trails with some short, steep sections (a walking stick can help).
-At Manu Wildlife Center, at least one and possibly two canopy towers will be visited.
+In the lowlands of Manu, at least one and possibly two canopy towers will be visited.
 The towers are accessed by staircases.
 Four days of the tour will reach elevations of 11,000 ft.
 (3350 m.) or more.

 CLIMATE: This tour is timed for the dry season, and a wide range of temperatures can be expected.
 Temperatures in the high elevations can get down to freezing early in the morning, but then warm up to be quite pleasant (about 68°F/20°C) and usually very sunny.
 In the lowland rainforest, temperatures usually vary from about 68°-90°F (20°-32°C), but on rare occasions cold fronts can cause the temperatures to plunge into the 40°sF (single digits °C), which can be shocking to experience in Amazonian rainforest!
 There might be a bit of rain, but it is unusual to get more than a brief shower this time of year.

 PHOTOGRAPHY: This is a birding tour, and since much of the birding is in the rainforest, bird photography is usually not very easy.
-Casual photographers will have opportunities to photograph at feeders at Cock-of-the-rock Lodge and Amazonia Lodge, and from towers, rivers, and lakes around Manu Wildlife Center.
+Casual photographers will have opportunities to photograph at feeders we visit in a few locations and from towers, rivers, and lakes in the Manu lowlands.
 Machu Picchu and Abra Malaga offer good chances for landscape photography.

 Other Information

-WHAT’S INCLUDED?: Tips to drivers, local guides, boatmen, and lodge/restaurant staff; roundtrip airfare between Lima and Cusco; one way airfare between Puerto Maldonado and Cusco; accommodation from the night of day 1 to the night day 17; day-use room in Lima the afternoon of day 18; meals from dinner on day 1 (unless you arrive too late for dinner service) to dinner on day 18 (depending on your departure flight time, you may miss the included dinner on the last day); safe drinking water and/or juice as well as tea and coffee during meals; safe drinking water only between meals (some lodges also provide complimentary tea/coffee between meals); Tropical Birding tour leader with scope and audio gear from the morning of day 2 to the evening of day 18; local cultural guide at Machu Picchu the morning of day 16; one departure airport transfer per person (transfers may be shared with other tour participants if they are on the same flight); ground transport for the group in a suitable vehicle with driver from the morning of day 2 to the afternoon of day 7, from day 14 to day 15, between Ollantaytambo and Cusco on day 17, between the hotel and the Cusco airport on day 18, and while visiting the birding sites near Lima on day 18; boat transport across the river to Amazonia Lodge on day 7; private boat transport for the group from day 9 to day 13; roundtrip train ticket between Ollantaytambo and Aguas Calientes; one roundtrip bus ticket between Aguas Calientes and Machu Picchu; entrance fees to the sites mentioned in the itinerary (only one full day ticket to Machu Picchu is included, for day 16, if you wish to return again on day 17, you will have to pay for the bus fare and the entrance fee to the ruins ); a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).
+WHAT’S INCLUDED?: Tips to drivers, local guides, boatmen, and lodge/restaurant staff; one way airfare between Puerto Maldonado and Lima; accommodation from the night of day 1 to the night day 17; day-use room in Lima the afternoon of day 18; meals from dinner on day 1 (unless you arrive too late for dinner service) to dinner on day 18 (depending on your departure flight time, you may miss the included dinner on the last day); safe drinking water and/or juice as well as tea and coffee during meals; safe drinking water only between meals (some lodges also provide complimentary tea/coffee between meals); Tropical Birding tour leader with scope and audio gear from the morning of day 2 to the evening of day 18; local cultural guide at Machu Picchu the morning of day 4; one arrival airport transfer per person (transfers may be shared with other tour participants if they are on the same flight; departure transfers are not needed as the hotel is next to the airport); ground transport for the group in a suitable vehicle with driver from the morning of day 2 to the afternoon of day 3, the afternoon of day 4 to the morning of day 12, and from the afternoon of day 16 to the afternoon of day 18; private boat transport for the group from day 12 to day 16; roundtrip train ticket between Ollantaytambo and Aguas Calientes; one roundtrip bus ticket between Aguas Calientes and Machu Picchu; entrance fees to the sites mentioned in the itinerary (only one two-hour ticket to Machu Picchu is included on day 4; if you wish to spend more than two hours in the ruins, please let us know well in advance and if feasible we can help you arrange it); a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).

-WHAT’S NOT INCLUDED?: Optional tips to the tour leader; tips for luggage porters in city hotels (if you require their services); international flights; excess luggage charges; snacks; additional drinks apart from those included; alcoholic beverages; travel insurance; excursions not included in the tour itinerary (such as an additional visit to Machu Picchu on day 17); extras in hotels such as laundry service, minibar, room service, telephone calls, and personal items; arrival airport transfer (since the hotel on day 1 is in the airport); medical fees; other items or services not specifically mentioned as being included.
+WHAT’S NOT INCLUDED?: Optional tips to the tour leader; tips for luggage porters in city hotels (if you require their services); international flights; excess luggage charges; snacks; additional drinks apart from those included; alcoholic beverages; travel insurance; excursions not included in the tour itinerary (such as an additional time in Machu Picchu); extras in hotels such as laundry service, minibar, room service, telephone calls, and personal items; departure airport transfer (since the hotel is next to the airport); medical fees; other items or services not specifically mentioned as being included.

 Tour Reviews